hdShang/arxiv-daily/docs/cs-CV/2025-06-03/papers/250602380v1-eyenavgs-a-6-dof-navigation-dataset-and-record-n-replay-software-for.md

 ---
 layout: default
-title: EyeNavGS: A 6-DoF Navigation Dataset and Record-n-Replay Software for Real-World 3DGS Scenes in VR
+title: "EyeNavGS: A 6-DoF Navigation Dataset and Record-n-Replay Software for Real-World 3DGS Scenes in VR"
 ---

 # EyeNavGS: A 6-DoF Navigation Dataset and Record-n-Replay Software for Real-World 3DGS Scenes in VR